Roatan Operation Animal Rescue Mobile branch Logo

 In Simple Terms

-We go into a community.
+We enter a community.

 We stay long enough to make an impact.